melissaesantos/Studen-Information-System/README.md

-Started a Student Information System that manages student records utilizing exception handling for error management.
+# Student Information System
+Project Overview
+The Student Information System is a Java application designed to manage student records efficiently.
+It provides functionalities for adding, removing, viewing, and updating student information.
+This README provides a detailed outline of the project structure, key components, and examples of how to incorporate exception handling.